robert/robert.github.com/_posts/2019-04-14-open-source-for-advanced-beginners-1-bashplotlib.md

 You're done!
 Keep the momentum going - choose another open source project (use Google and [this list](https://github.com/vinta/awesome-python) for inspiration) and add experimental new features to it.
 Don't worry much about actually submitting your work to the main project (unless you want to) - your goal should be to understand and experiment with new projects, not to produce something polished and perfect and ready to be deployed to production servers.
 Alternatively, try tackling the [Programming Projects for Advanced Beginners series](/programming-projects-for-advanced-beginners/), where you build your own programs from scratch using a similar level of detailed (but not too detailed) guidance to that of this project.

-However much of this project you completed, I'd love to know about your successes and how you got on.
-Send me an email or a Tweet (with a link to your GitHub repo if you have one) and I'll send you back some insightful comments and a ASCII art trophy.
+I'd love to hear your feedback and find out how you got on.
+[Send me an email or a Tweet](/about) (with a link to your GitHub repo if you have one) and I'll send you back some insightful comments and a ASCII art trophy.